Active-CSS/active-css/README.md

 If anyone wants to get involved then there is a discussions section on this repo.

 * **Easy to install and setup:** Active CSS is just a plugin.
-You can write your own Active CSS files or use it in inline styles, just like CSS.
+You can write your own Active CSS files or use it in embedded tags, just like CSS.
 You can quickly download a regular JavaScript plugin for use in a script tag, or use an NPM version.
 No pre-processing or complicated setups - Active CSS works in runtime.
 The code you write in comparison to regular JavaScript is tiny, so runtime performance is practical even for a large site.
 You don't have to worry about performance at all.
 Test it in Lighthouse if you want to compare.
 * **Works with plugins out-of-the-box:** The new tinymce \<tinymce-editor>\</tinymce-editor> shadow DOM tag?
 Works with that.
 Photoswipe?
 Works with that.
 JQuery?
 Of course.
 All these amazingly crafted pieces of JS should all work with Active CSS, because Active CSS works dynamically with the DOM at any one time.
 Change the DOM externally?
 All the Active CSS events still work.
 It works dynamically with the DOM at any snapshot in time, just like CSS.
 It's a benefit of not using a virtual DOM.
 Just set up your events and commands.
 Things will just work.
 No mucking about with event listeners - nothing to maintain.
 * **Fast to learn:** Active CSS is quick to learn, as it looks like CSS.
 Just learn some new commands like "add-class", "remove-class", etc., plus a few new concepts that turn CSS into a proper programming language.
 * **Fast, intuitive to write:** Active CSS converts common JavaScript actions to a higher-level one-liner CSS syntax.
 Around 100 new commands and pseudo-selectors for all common website building tasks.